 Reforestation personnel in the 13 southeastern area states (AL, AR, FL, GA, KY, LA, MS, NC, OK, SC, TN, TX, and VA) predict that the 1979-80 seedling crop will total 599 million (figure 1).
 If the 29 southern industrial nurseries continue to produce 391 million seedlings, the total will be 990 million for this season.
 However, heavy rains this spring washed out seedbeds in some nurseries and cool weather delayed germination in others.
-For these reasons, this season's production may not reach the prediction of 990 million seedlings.
+For these reasons this season's production may not reach the prediction of 990 million seedlings.

-New industrial nurseries in Alabama, Arkansas, Georgia, Mississippi, South Carolina, and Texas will make a significant impact on the overall reforestation effort in the South.
-A total of nine nurseries are in various stages of construction, including one (Champion - one loblolly orchard (Weyerhaeuser - North Carolina) which averaged 197 pounds per acre

-South Carolina) which started in production this spring.
+New industrial nurseries in Alabama, Arkansas, Mississippi, South Carolina, and Texas will make a significant impact on the overall reforestation effort in the South.
+A total of 8 nurseries are in various stages of construction, including one (Champion - South Carolina) which started in production this spring.
 Since about 44% of the state nursery production is contract-grown seedlings for industry, the completion of these new industrial nurseries should free a substantial production area within the state nurseries.
 Hopefully, this will enable some state nurseries to establish better crop rotation schedules and improved soil management procedures.